New York, NY

 Scope of work

-- In 2004, VA worked with engineers from Urbitran OSMOS and Silman to install and calibrate the OSMOS fiber optic crack gauges across cracks in the buttress arches above the aisles.
+- In 2004, VA worked with engineers from Silman and Urbitran OSMOS to install and calibrate the OSMOS fiber optic crack gauges across cracks in the buttress arches above the aisles.
 The underside of the slab and concrete beams in the south tower were also measured, inspected and photographed.

-- VA returned in 2013 to identify and stabilize potential public safety concerns while documenting existing conditions and providing video documentation of select areas to allow for the planning of permanent repairs.
+- VA returned in 2013 to identify and stabilize potential public safety concerns while documenting existing conditions and providing video documentation of select areas of the exterior to allow for the planning of permanent repairs.

 - In 2017, VA utilized a Rigid SeeSnake® system to investigate two below grade drainage pipes for any obstructions or faulty connections.

-- We returned in 2019 to assist with the safety inspection of the ceiling at the interior by hammer-sounding and probing with hand tools as necessary to determine the condition of the masonry above the ambulatory, high altar, and choir.
+- We returned in 2019 to assist with the safety inspection of the Guastavino ceiling at the interior by hammer-sounding and probing with hand tools as necessary to determine the condition of the masonry above the ambulatory, high altar, and choir.
+VA also assisted with a grout injection mock-up at the dome above the crossing by performing a close-up observation of the interior of the dome during the mock-up.

 - In 2020, VA returned to assist with an exterior inspection of the Cathedral’s north tower as part of a FISP inspection.